 Bowden: Yes, I think they’ve changed, and, perhaps, not for the better.
 Participation in sports is a great way to maximize your physical abilities.
 But not everybody can win.
 I think today there is too much of an emphasis on winning.
 I think people lose focus about simply doing your best and maximizing your own abilities.
 The young people who can go on and become professional athletes is so infinitesimal.
 So, parents shouldn’t put too much weight on winning.

 Question: Which leads right into the next area I’d like you to comment on.
-An integral piece of Bring Back the Mile’s three-part mission is to create a national movement for the Mile as America’s distance and to replace the 1600m at high school state track and field meets across the country.
+An integral piece of Bring Back the Mile’s three-part mission is to create a national movement for the Mile as America’s distance and to replace the 1600 meters at high school state track & field meets across the country.
 When you were in high school, you were familiar with the half mile and the Mile.
 There was no such thing as 800 meters or 1600 meters.